jaybilgaye/Kafka-docker-macM1/Readme.md

 	•	Replication settings ensure no data loss under single broker failure
 	•	Best for local testing, PoC, and learning production-grade Kafka

-⸻

-📜 License

-MIT

-Let me know if you want a PDF or downloadable `.md` version.